up button arrow

 What Does Landlord Insurance Typically Exclude?

-Do I Need Landlord Insurance if - FAQ
+Do I Need Landlord Insurance in Texas if - FAQ

 Short-term rental insurance provides coverage for properties and liabilities on a property rented out for a short period (usually less than a year).
 If you operate with a house subletting service, you may not need landlord insurance unless your property is rented out for long-term (over a year).
 Contact a Texas-licensed insurance agent for professional advice on landlord insurance as it relates to your needs.

-Do I Need Landlord Insurance if I Have Homeowner Insurance?
+Do I Need Landlord Insurance If I Have Homeowners Insurance in TX?

-You cannot have homeowner insurance and landlord insurance on the same property.
-Landlord insurance cannot cover owner-occupied rental properties, and homeowner insurance cannot cover rental properties.
+You cannot have homeowners insurance and landlord insurance on the same property.
+Landlord insurance cannot cover owner-occupied rental properties, and homeowners insurance cannot cover rental properties.

-Do I Need Landlord Insurance if I Have Building Insurance?
+Do I Need Landlord Insurance If I Have Building Insurance in TX?

 Yes, you may need landlord insurance if you have building insurance.
 This is because a building insurance policy only covers damage from natural disasters.
 However, with both insurance, you can get coverage from liability, loss of income/rent, and natural disasters.

-What Happens if you Don't Use Landlord Insurance?
+What Happens if You Don't Use Landlord Insurance in Texas?

 While a landlord insurance policy is not mandatory in Texas, not having one can be risky.
 Without this coverage, you may have to bear all the costs of repairing or replacing a damaged property, and liabilities in the event of unforeseen circumstances.